CedricFauth/c-client-flask-server-test/README.md

 free(url);
 ```

-Now you should have a basic foundation on how to implement your own client-server application with C and Python.
+Now you should have a foundation of how to implement your own client-server application using C and Python.
 Enjoy!

 ## What to do next